Basic Meeting Format

 The Preamble of Co-Dependents Anonymous

-Co-Dependents Anonymous is a fellowship of men and women whose common purpose is to develop healthy relationships.
+Co-Dependents Anonymous is a fellowship of people whose common purpose is to develop healthy relationships.
 The only requirement for membership is a desire for healthy and loving relationships.

 We gather together to support and share with each other in a journey of self-discovery -- learning to love the self.
 Living the program allows each of us to become increasingly honest with ourselves about our personal histories and our own codependent behaviors.